-While you can’t read the minds of your respondents, there are a few things you can do to increase the chance that they’ll complete your web forms.
+While you can’t read the minds of your respondents, there are a few things you can do to increase your form conversion rate.

 It seems like a no-brainer, right?
-Trimming the amount of fields in your form makes it easier to fill out, which results in higher conversion rates.
+Limiting the amount of fields in your form makes it easier to fill out, which can therefore increase your form conversion rate.
 Not only is this step logical, but there’s plenty of data to back it up.
 Here are a few examples:

 - Hubspot’s Dan Zarella looked at more than 40,000 landing page results and found that as text areas (text form fields that are sized for larger amounts of text) increase, there is an associated drop in conversion rates.
 Zarella found that using one text area led to a conversion rate of about 20%, but using up to five text areas dropped conversion to below 10%.
-Using numerous drop-down fields may also contribute to decreased conversion.
+Using numerous drop-down fields may also be limiting your form conversion rate.

 - Eloqua conducted research on the connection between the number of form fields and landing page conversion rates.
 In an analysis of 1,500 landing pages, they found that fewer form fields leads to higher return.

-- Imagescape saw a 120% jump in conversion after eliminating 8 form fields and bringing the total down to just 4 fields.
+- Imagescape saw a 120% jump in their form conversion rate after they eliminated eight form fields on their forms, bringing the total number of form fields down to just four.

-So why talk about a form conversion technique that’s fairly common knowledge?
+So, why talk about a form conversion technique that’s fairly common knowledge?
 Because there’s a catch to it.
-While fewer fields generally appear to perform better, there’s also evidence to the contrary, which shows that in some circumstances, decreasing the number of fields in a forms can actually drive down conversions.
+While fewer fields generally appear to perform better, there’s also evidence to the contrary, which shows that in some circumstances, decreasing the number of fields in a form can actually drive down conversions.

 It may seem crazy, but in certain instances it appears to be true.
-Unbounce’s Michael Aagaard removed 3 fields from a form (one-third of the total), which led to a 14% conversion rate drop.
+Unbounce’s Michael Aagaard removed three fields from a form (one-third of the total), which led to a 14% conversion rate drop.
 Why?
-As reported by ConversionXL, Aagard admitted that he, “removed all the fields that people actually want to interact with and only left the crappy ones they don’t want to interact with.”
+As reported by ConversionXL, Aagard admitted that he “removed all the fields that people actually want to interact with and only left the crappy ones they don’t want to interact with.”

-Even if it’s an isolated example, the moral is that you can’t just cut out any field and expect conversion rates to drop.
-You need to strategically plan which fields to eliminate based on how respondents may interact with the form’s required information.
+Even if it’s an isolated example, the main lesson here is that you need to strategically plan which fields to eliminate based on how respondents may interact with the form’s required information.

-- Non-essential info: If you’re capturing lead information, you probably don’t need an address field.
+- Ask for essential information only.
+If you’re capturing lead information, you may not actually need your respondent’s address.
+If this is the case, consider leaving that field off the form altogether.
 The same rule applies for telephone, age, and birthday fields.
 In fact, one study shows that phone number fields decrease conversion by as much as 48%.
 If possible, remove these and any other non-essential pieces of information.

-- Non-required fields: Are you only noting which fields are required?
-That may not be as helpful as you would think.
-Research from the Baymard Institute suggests that a better option is to clearly delineate which fields are optional while also noting which fields are required.
-Taking the time to define both types of fields helps users progress through forms with ease, thus converting at a higher rate.
+- Clearly mark required and non-required fields.
+Research from the Baymard Institute says it’s useful to clearly delineate which fields are optional while also noting which fields are required.
+Taking the time to define both types of fields helps users progress through forms with ease, thus increasing your conversion rate.
 The research shows that this is especially true in the realm of e-commerce forms.

-- Job Applications: Too often, job applications are painfully long and tedious, but they don’t have to be.
+- Keep it simple.
+Too often, job applications are painfully long and tedious, but they don’t have to be.
 Eliminate stress by creating a simple process for applicants that reflects your company’s brand and mission.

-- Lead Forms: The idea of exchange is a well-known tenet of content marketing.
-You give your users something of value in the form of helpful content such as a downloadable eBook), and in return, they give you their information.
+- Give your respondent something useful.
+The idea of exchange is a well-known tenet of content marketing.
+You give your users something of value in the form of helpful content, like an eBook or infographic, and in return, they give you their lead information.

-Although the ideal form might be short and sweet, there are plenty of use cases that necessitate longer forms.
-Job applications, certification processes, and admissions applications may necessitate extensive form fields that can take more than 30 minutes to complete.
-While there’s often nothing you can do in these unique cases, there are several ways you can leverage FormAssembly to help eliminate drop-off rates.
+Although the ideal form might be short and sweet, there are plenty of use cases that require longer forms.
+Job applications, certification processes, and admissions applications may include more form fields and take a bit longer to complete.
+While this is hard to avoid in some use cases, there are still some ways that you can leverage FormAssembly to help increase your form conversion rate.

 - Prefilling: Already have a form user’s information in your CRM?
 Use a prefill function to enter certain information so they don’t have to.